Deep learning-derived arterial input function for dynamic brain PET: Acknowledgments

 \section{Acknowledgments}

-This work was supported by National Institutes of Health grants R01EB031023, P01CA272222, U01CA140204, R01NS100847, and P41EB024495.
+This work was supported by the Macks Family Foundation and the Michael J. Fox Foundation, as well as by grants from the National Institutes of Health (R01EB031023, P01CA272222, U01CA140204, R01NS100847, and P41EB024495).
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.